 - On the second of June, twelve-year-old Joanna.”

 Since the introduction of effective diphtheria immunization in the 1920’s, the disease is now all but eliminated in the United States and other countries that vaccinate widely.
-There is no vaccine for scarlet fever, but the since the discovery of antibiotics, the disease is now treatable.
+As of today, there is no vaccine for scarlet fever, but the discovery of antibiotics made the disease treatable.

 - New England Historical Society